tanish2k09/KLapse-Livedisplay/README.md

 It fetches time from the kernel, converts it to local time, and selects and RGB set based on the time.
 The result is really smooth shifting of RGB over time.

 ### How does it really work (dev)?
-Klapse mode 1 (time-based scaling) uses a method `void klapse_pulse(void)` that should ideally be called every minute.
+Klapse mode 1 (time-based scaling) uses a method `void klapse_pulse(unsigned long data)` that should ideally be called every minute.
-This can be done by injecting a pulse call inside another method that is called repeatedly naturally, like cpufreq or atomic or frame commits.
-It can be anything, whatever you like, even a kthread, as long as it is called repeatedly naturally.
-To execute every 60 seconds, use jiffies or ktime, or any similar method.
+This is done using a kernel timer, that is asynchronous so it should be handled with care, which I did.
 The pulse function fetches the current time and makes calculations based on the current hour and the values of the tunables listed down below.

 Klapse mode 2 (brightness-based scaling) uses a method `void set_rgb_slider(<type> bl_lvl)` where <type> is the data type of the brightness level used in your kernel source.